 I bought a local SIM card with 1 GB internet data which cost me $5 (but the internet didn’t work).
 A short tour to a national park in Lusaka will cost around $50 including entry fees to that park.

 What’s Special in Lusaka?

-The first bad impression I got at the airport, then I found out that I can’t record video in the city center which I wanted to. the taxi driver strictly advised me to not record video in city center in order to avoid arrest by the police. and lastly, it was hell expensive.
-Lusaka has nothing special. go to other places.
+A taxi driver strictly advised me to not record video in city center in order to avoid arrest by the police. and lastly, it was hell expensive.
+Lusaka has nothing special.
+Please go to other places.